UAAP Season 80: Juniors' division

 The UAAP Season 80 Juniors volleyball tournament started on September 9, 2017.
 National University athletic director Chito Loyzaga and Sports Vision chairman Moying Martelino announced a partnership that resulted in the UAAP Season 80 boys and girls volleyball games being played at FilOil Flying V Centre in San Juan using the facilities of the Premier Volleyball League (PVL).
-The San Juan venue will be the new home of the UAAP high school volleyball.
+The San Juan venue became the new home of the UAAP high school volleyball.
 The Adamson gym hosted the competition for three years since 2014.
 The UAAP wanted a good venue to develop young high school volleyball players.
-The FilOil Flying V Centre will give young and promising high school volleyball players a venue where they can perform at their very best.
-For the first time these high school players will get a chance to compete on a taraflex floor.
+The FilOil Flying V Centre gives young and promising high school volleyball players a venue where they can perform at their very best.
+For the first time these high school players got a chance to compete on a Taraflex floor.

-The girls volleyball matches will be played from 12 noon to 4:00 p.m. every Monday and Saturday.
-The boys matches will be held every Wednesday on the same timeslots.
-On Sundays there will be four boys matches starting at 10:00 a.m. and a lone girls game at 8:00 a.m.
+The girls volleyball matches were played from 12 noon to 4:00 p.m. every Monday and Saturday.
+The boys matches were held every Wednesday on the same timeslots.
+On Sundays there were four boys matches starting at 10:00 a.m. and a lone girls game at 8:00 a.m.

 National University is the tournament host.
 The number of participating schools in the boys' and girls' tournaments increased to eight and seven, respectively.
 Far Eastern University fielded boys' and girls' volleyball teams beginning season 77.
 Adamson fielded a boys' team starting season 79.
-Since there are now more than six participating schools in each tournament, both tournaments will have a Final Four format.
+Since there would be more than six participating schools in each tournament, both tournaments have a Final Four format.
 The UAAP Board decided to move the high school volleyball tournaments from 2nd semester to 1st semester in Season 78 due to the basketball juniors tournament being moved from the 1st semester to 2nd semester.